This is a beginner topic. Little to no advanced knowledge is required.

 If there's a field with a little circle at the end, you can reference to Faculty members who exist on the site.
 Just begin typing their name, and the field should autocomplete.

-By doing this, your committee members' photos will automatically appear on your directory page, and your photo will in turn appear on their pages.
+By doing this, your committee members who have a directory listing on this site will automatically appear on your directory page, and your photo will in turn appear on their pages.

 When you are done working with your page, save it.